 A native of Virginia, Barbara Ford-Coates has lived in Sarasota County since 1972.
 She holds a bachelor's degree in American History from the College of William and Mary and has earned the national designation of Certified Public Manager through Florida State University.

 Mrs. Ford-Coates joined the Tax Collector's office in 1975.
-She was first elected to the top position in 1984 and has been subsequently re-elected eight times.
-In 1996, 2000, 2004 and 2012, she was unopposed, and in 1988, 1992 and 2008, she received the highest vote count of any candidate (local, state or federal) on the Sarasota County ballot.
+She was first elected to the top position in 1984 and has been subsequently re-elected nine times.
+She has been unopposed four times and received the highest vote count of any candidate (local, state or federal) on the Sarasota County ballot in three elections.
 She has the longest service in the history of Sarasota County elected officials and is the longest serving Florida Tax Collector currently in office.
 In May 2009 she was featured in “Biz 941” as one of the "Best Bosses" in the Sarasota area.
-In 2016, for the sixth consecutive year, Mrs. Ford-Coates was honored by a panel of finance professionals and the Florida Tax Collectors Association as one of 23 Tax Collectors who earned the Excellence in Finance Operations Legacy Award.
+In 2022, for the twelfth consecutive year, Mrs. Ford-Coates was awarded the Excellence in Financial Operations Legacy Award by a panel of finance professionals and the Florida Tax Collectors Association.

 The late Governor Lawton Chiles appointed Mrs. Ford-Coates to the 1998 Florida Constitution Revision Commission where she received the Chairman's Award for her successful efforts to provide information to the public.
 In 2000, she served as President of the Florida Tax Collectors Association and was selected by the American Jewish Committee as one of 12 national women leaders who were sent to Israel to participate in an educational seminar.
 Following her service as the 2006 President of the National Association of County Collectors, Treasurers & Finance Officers, she served on the Board of Directors of the National Association of Counties.
 In 2008, she was recognized as the Outstanding Tax Collector in the United States, and in 2016, she was named by Thomson Reuters as a Public Sector Champion for Excellence in Office Leadership.

-Married to Brian Ford-Coates since 1972, their extended family includes seven daughters, two sons-in-law, and ten beautiful grandchildren.
+Married to Brian Ford-Coates since 1972, their extended family includes seven daughters, three sons-in-law, eleven beautiful grandchildren and one great-grandchild.